XRISM Science - XRISM

 XRISM science requirements

-The XRISM is being designed to fulfill the following main scientific requirements:
+The XRISM mission is being designed to fulfill the following main scientific requirements (SO=Science Objective):

 - (SO-1) In order to investigate "Structure formation of the Universe and evolution of clusters of galaxies", XRISM shall reveal spatial distribution and their dissipation of thermal and non-thermal energy of the largest gravitationally bounded system | clusters of galaxies, and directly observe sites of their growth mechanism from both thermo-dynamic and kinematic aspects.

 - (SO-2) In order to investigate "Circulation history of baryonic matters in the Universe", XRISM shall trace baryon cycles in various stages from element synthesis by stellar objects and supernovae to material dissipation in interstellar to intergalactic space, and directly observe the element abundance evolution in the cosmic structure formation.